viperproject/rust-life/compiler_mod/naive_polonius_rules_v0.8.0.md

-# Naive polonius borrowchecker rules, v0.8.0
+# Naive Polonius borrowchecker rules, v0.8.0
-There follows a list of all rules that are used by the polonius borrow checker (naive version), that were found in the file [polonius/polonius-engine/src/output/naive.rs](https://github.com/rust-lang/polonius/blob/master/polonius-engine/src/output/naive.rs).
+There follows a list of all rules that are used by the Polonius borrow checker (naive version), that were found in the file [polonius/polonius-engine/src/output/naive.rs](https://github.com/rust-lang/polonius/blob/master/polonius-engine/src/output/naive.rs).
 The rules are given as Datalog rules (using the Soufflé project syntax), basically they are just copies of the comments in the source file.
-In addition, we also try to give short explanations of all rules, these explanations are mostly based on the information in the blog post ["An alias-based formulation of the borrow checker"](http://smallcultfollowing.com/babysteps/blog/2018/04/27/an-alias-based-formulation-of-the-borrow-checker/) by Nicholas Matsakis, i.e. basically the first introduction of the polonius borrow checker.
+In addition, we also try to give short explanations of all rules, these explanations are mostly based on the information in the blog post ["An alias-based formulation of the borrow checker"](http://smallcultfollowing.com/babysteps/blog/2018/04/27/an-alias-based-formulation-of-the-borrow-checker/) by Nicholas Matsakis, i.e. basically the first introduction of the Polonius borrow checker.

-This document gives the rules from version 0.4.0 of polonius, i.e. the ones from polonius-engine version 0.8.0.
+This document gives the rules from version 0.4.0 of Polonius, i.e. the ones from Polonius-engine version 0.8.0.

 Note that the construct that previously was called "loan", and often denoted as 'L' seems to now be called "borrow", and is now denoted as 'B'.

 ## Rules
 First, these are the rules that are used by Polonius, where the last rule is defining an actual (eventual) error.

 The part of the Subset relation that is given as an input fact that is called outlives.
-This is not computed by the polonius borrow checker, but given as static input.
+This is not computed by the Polonius borrow checker, but given as static input.
 ```Datalog
 subset(R1, R2, P) :-
   outlives(R1, R2, P).